jkanyi-web/math-magicians/README.md

 - Basic knowledge of HTML, CSS, and Javascript
 - Basic knowledge of Git and Github
-- Basic knowledge of Webpack
-- Basic knowledge of Jest
+- Basic knowledge of React
 - Basic knowledge of APIs

 To get the output of our project make sure you have google Chrome, Mozila or any other browser installed.